 In fact, weight loss can actually promote normal thyroid function (2) as hormones such as leptin and insulin decrease.

-The second way that the ketogenic diet may positively impact your thyroid is through its influence on leptin sensitivity.
+The second way that the ketogenic diet may positively impact your thyroid is through its influence on the hormone leptin.

-The more weight that you have on your body the more likely you are to be leptin resistant.
+The more weight that you have on your body and the longer that it’s been there, the more likely you are to be leptin resistant.

-And leptin resistance negatively impacts thyroid function through the hypothalamus by reducing your metabolism and by reducing free T3/free T4 levels (3).
+And leptin resistance negatively impacts thyroid function through the hypothalamus by reducing your metabolism and by reducing free T3 and free T4 levels (3).

 And because the ketogenic diet can help with weight loss it may also help sensitize your brain to leptin.

-The ketogenic diet isn't all benefits, however, and I tend to think of this diet as potentially causing more harm than good for most thyroid patients.
+Based on my experience and reading of the research, I tend to think of this diet as potentially causing more harm than good for most thyroid patients.

-The reason I feel this way is that managing and balancing your thyroid is already so tenuous, to begin with.
+The reason I feel this way is that managing and balancing your thyroid is already so tenuous and difficult, to begin with.

-Those people with hypothyroidism know how difficult it can be to get their doctors on board with newer treatments which include medications that contain T3.
+If you have hypothyroidism then you already know how difficult it can be to get your doctor on board with newer treatments, the use of supplements, and thyroid medications that contain T3.

-So why would you want to risk further damaging your thyroid with a diet when the consequence may be very difficult to deal with?
+So why would you want to risk further damaging your thyroid with the keto diet when the consequence may be very difficult to deal with?